millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

    You should have received an ugly error message when you tried to evaluate ``reciprocal(0)``, as a result of trying to divide by zero.
 Python will produce an error message anytime you try to execute code that violates one of its rules.
 Learning to interpret error messages is an important part of becoming a good programmer.
-Be warned though, just because you don’t get an error message when you execute your code doesn’t mean that your code is doing what you want it to be doing.
+Be warned though, just because you don't get an error message when you execute your code doesn't mean that your code is doing what you want it to be doing.
 This is why we will always test our code with various input values.